Obesity is a growing health concern across the globe, but many people are unaware of how it directly impacts their respiratory system.

 Introduction to Obesity and Airway Obstruction

-Airway obstruction happens when the airway is blocked or narrowed, restricting the flow of air to the lungs.
+Airway obstruction occurs when the airway becomes blocked or narrowed, restricting airflow to the lungs.
+This can be partial or complete and significantly impacts breathing, especially during sleep.

 The Mechanics of Airway Obstruction in Obesity